Reading from network

 Project setup

-Let's set up our project structure:
+Let’s set up your project structure:

-- Create a new directory for your project
+- Create a new directory for your project and navigate into it.

-- Initialize a Node.js project
+- Initialize a Node.js project.

-- Install required dependencies
+- Install the required dependencies.

 Run these commands in your terminal:

-mkdir reading-from-ton && cd reading-from-ton # create new directory and cd to it
+mkdir reading-from-ton && cd reading-from-ton

-npm init -y # initialize Node.js project
+npm init -y

-npm install typescript ts-node @ton/ton @ton/core @ton/crypto #install required dependecies
+npm install typescript ts-node @ton/ton @ton/core @ton/crypto

-npx tsc --init # initialize typesctipt
+npx tsc --init

 npx ts-node script.ts